Home About Us For Sale Buying Shows Museums New Show Shipping Contact Us

 WWII Medals and Documents

 MM-1001 Interesting 4TH Marine Division KIA and Photo lot for a Marine Corporal killed at the Battle of Iwo Jima.
 Includes a nice portrait photo, Town Certificate, original discharge, State of Massachusetts certificate, Gold star Mothers pin with enclosure letter.
-Historic set. $495
+Historic set. $495$SOLD$

 MM-1000 Very historic WW2 Purple Heart for a Soldier who was killed when the Troop Transport Dorchester was torpedoed on February 3RD, 1943.
 Government engraved and numbered in original case with original outer box.
 This disaster was also known due to the "Four Chaplains".
 They were four of the Army officers among the military personnel being transported overseas for duty: they died because they gave up their life jackets to save others.
-Congress established February 3 as "Four Chaplains Day" to commemorate this act of heroism. $550
+Congress established February 3 as "Four Chaplains Day" to commemorate this act of heroism. $550$SOLD$

 MM-999 Guadalcanal Marine casualty commemorative plaque.
 On 17 September 1942, the First Battalion 1st Marines mounted a patrol up the Lunga River on Guadalcanal.
 The route would take them past "Edson's Ridge," the scene of a recent Japanese defeat.
 Their mission was to figure out just how far the enemy had withdrawn.